benjamint08/benjamint08/README.md

 ### 📂 My Projects

-Here are some of my notable projects:
+Here are some of my projects:

+1. [vite-react-go-template](https://github.com/benjamint08/vite-react-go-template) - A nice full stack template.
+It's in the name.
-1. [pavlov-rcon](https://github.com/p3pr/pavlov-rcon) - A simple RCON client for Pavlov VR.
+2. [pavlov-rcon](https://github.com/p3pr/pavlov-rcon) - A simple RCON client for Pavlov VR.
-2. [PowerOutageTwilio](https://github.com/benjamint08/PowerOutageTwilio) - A program for Raspberry Pi 4B to alert when the power goes out using Twilio.
+3. [PowerOutageTwilio](https://github.com/benjamint08/PowerOutageTwilio) - A program for Raspberry Pi 4B to alert when the power goes out using Twilio.
-3. [PasswordSaver](https://github.com/benjamint08/passwordsaver) - A semi-secure password encryptor.
+4. [PasswordSaver](https://github.com/benjamint08/passwordsaver) - A semi-secure password encryptor.
-4. [eshare](https://github.com/benjamint08/eshare) - A screenshotting app made in Electron. (node)
+5. [eshare](https://github.com/benjamint08/eshare) - A screenshotting app made in Electron. (node)

 ### 📫 Get in Touch